MicrosoftDocs/bing-docs/bing-docs/bing-web-search/overview.md

 ms.author: v-apunnamara
 ---

+> [!WARNING]
+> <strong> Product to be retired</strong> Bing Search and Bing Custom Search APIs will be retired on 11th August 2025.
+> New deployments are not available and existing resources will be disabled. <a href='https://aka.ms/BingAPIsRetirement' target='_blank' class='c-hyperlink'> Learn more </a>

 # What is the Bing Web Search API?

 Bing Web Search API enables safe, ad-free, location-aware search results, surfacing relevant information from billions of web documents.
 Help your users find what they're looking for from the world-wide-web by harnessing Bing's ability to comb billions of webpages, images, videos, and news with a single API call.